VertoDebru/VertoDebru/README.md

 ## ✒ About me
 > Passionate about Web development since the end of the 90s, I developed my skills in HTML, CSS, PHP as an autodidact.
-Several years later, I decided to follow a Web Developer training in order to update my skills and pursue my career in this field.
+Several years later, I decided to follow a Web Developer training in order to update my skills and pursue my career in this domain.

 ## 👨‍💻 My Skills
 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)